Excerpt from the government of Ontario’s ‘Newsroom’

 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

 Varcon Construction Co.
-Ltd., was found guilty of a violation of the Ontario ‘Construction’ regulation 213/91, section 71(1) which states,
+Ltd., was found guilty of a contravention of the Ontario ‘Construction’ regulation 213/91, section 71(1) which states,

 “Material or equipment at a project shall be stored and moved in a manner that does not endanger a worker.”

-Varcon was also found guilty of a violation of the Ontario Occupational Health and Safety Act, (OHSA), section 25(1)(c) which states,
+Varcon was also found guilty of a contravention of the Ontario Occupational Health and Safety Act, (OHSA), section 25(1)(c) which states,

 “An employer shall ensure that,